Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is the standard requirement for small crews.
+One toilet per twenty workers is the baseline for your small crew.

 Female-Worker Add